Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ![High level languages vs assembly languages vs machine code and physical hardware, with the assembler and instruction set labelled from BBC](https://cheatsheet-assets.ibaguette.com/gcse/compsci/translators.png)
 *Taken from [here](https://www.bbc.co.uk/bitesize/guides/z6x26yc/revision/5)*

-A compiler parses the source code once, saving the results as a binary file, and translating it.
-An interpreter reads the source code line by line and converts it to executable binary while executing.
+A **compiler** parses the source code once, translates it into machine code, and saves the results as a binary file.
+An **interpreter** reads the source code line by line and converts it to executable while executing.

-Compiled code runs faster, as they have already been translated.
-If the code has no logic or syntax errors and does not need to be debugged, compiled code is always better.
-It optimises code as well, allowing it to take up less memory.
+Compiled code runs faster, as it has already been translated.
+If the code has no logic or syntax errors and does not need to be debugged, then compiled code is always better.
+The compiler optimises code too, allowing it to take up less memory.
 For example, comments are removed when generating compiled code.
-However, compiled code may also only be on the hardware and OS it is targeted to.
+However, compiled code only works on the hardware and OS it is targeted to.
 You can't run an EXE file on your phone without an IDE.

-Interpreted code is slower, as the CPU must wait for every line to be translated, but has the potential to run on multiple kinds of hardware, running different operating systems.
+Interpreted code is executed slower, as the CPU must wait for every line to be translated, but has the potential to run on multiple kinds of hardware, running different operating systems.
 It simply executes code, without saving a machine code version.
-They require less memory also as they do not translate the entire file.
+They generally require less memory as they do not translate the entire file.

 > Interpreters can be built with a REPL, or a Read Execute Print Loop.
 Hence the name of the coding platform, Replit.